 Tristar Power Pressure Cookers have been linked to reports of explosions severe burn injuries.
 Lawsuits have been filed but it has not been recalled.

 Need a Texas Pressure Cooker Explosion Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one was diagnosed with a burn injury, you should contact our lawyers immediately.
+If you or a loved one was injured or burned by an exploding pressure cooker — even if your pressure cooker has not been recalled yet — you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 A pressure cooker is a sealed pot that uses hot steam to cook food.
 The pressure is created by boiling a liquid and trapping the steam inside.
 This cooks food faster and saves energy.